shikha92366/HandTrackingSystem/README.md

 Stable Gesture
 ```

-The hand landmarks and connections are also displayed directly on the camera feed.
+The hand landmarks and connections are displayed directly on the camera feed.

 ---

 # 🧪 Testing Utilities

-The project also contains utility programs for testing individual components.

 ### Camera Test